 You may have further tests to see if there are signs the cancer has spread outside the parathyroid glands.

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won’t harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 For a few minutes, this may make you feel hot all over.
 If you are allergic to iodine or have asthma you could have a more serious reaction to the injection, so it’s important to let your doctor know this beforehand.

-This test is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
+This test uses magnetism to build up a detailed picture of areas of your body.
 Before the scan you may be asked to complete and sign a checklist.
 This is to make sure that it’s safe for you to have an MRI scan.

 Before having the scan, you’ll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.